alexyurepercept/email-api-failover/README.md

 ## Caveats
 * It looks like sendgrid requires domain verification for the sender, except test@email.com
 * Make sure to check your spam inbox while testing
+* Need to make sure all receipients are authorized in mailgun if you are using sandbox mode